Helping Christians with Porn Addictions

 When we examine the lives of saints, we realize that they are human, just like we are.
 They had the same kind of temptations.
 They struggled.
 They had demons they had to fight.
 But they didn’t give up!
 With the strength of God, they persevered.
 They overcame.
 And now they are with God fighting for you.

-Just as Mary and John went to the desert to be closer to God, we also have someplace we can go.
+Just as Mary and Catherine sought a closeness with God, we too can become closer to Him.
 We can go to Adoration.
 There we can sit before the Blessed Sacrament in absolute quiet.
 We can be still.
 We can pour out our hearts.
 We can tell Him our shame, our sadness, and anything else.
 Then we open our hearts to Him.
 We listen for His words, His mercy, His guidance.

 In addition to prayer and seeking the intercession of saints, there are some practical things you can do to help curb the temptation to watch porn.
-These include installing internet filters on your devices to block the porn sites or having an accountability partner to help you stay away from certain sites.
+These include installing internet filters on your devices to block the porn sites, attending a support group, or having an accountability partner to help you stay away from certain sites.
 But the most important thing you can do involves changing your mindset.
 Speaking with a counselor or priest on a regular basis is of utmost importance.

 When You Need Help